Vabalokis/fast-invest-task/readme.md

     composer install

+Install all the dependencies using node package manager

+    npm install

 Copy the example env file and make the required configuration changes in the .env file

     cp .env.example .env